 Nairobi, Kenya’s capital city and the fourth largest in Africa, has been lauded by CNN (2018) as the number one tech hub in Africa.
 As such, it is home to several world-class developers and social entrepreneurs.
-This Global Innovators School Program is designed to put students in contact with these individuals and organizations as they confront global challenges in technology and social entrepreneurship, and expose them to the experiences, skills and knowledge needed for successful innovation.
 Being based in Nairobi, students will also have the opportunity to explore the remarkable contrasts between urban and natural environments in Kenya – the Nairobi National Park (where wild lion and buffalo roam) is right on the outskirts of the city, and the famous Maasai Mara is only a few hours’ drive away.

 During this program, students will have the opportunity to:

 - Gain insight from lectures by CEO’s and Directors of top tech and innovation companies in Africa

 - Engage with diverse concepts of innovation in education and entrepreneurship through site visits

 - Identify social impact opportunities in new markets

 - Explore Kenya’s diverse cultures, history, and urban and natural landscapes

 The Global Innovators of tomorrow will have the opportunity to visit world-class organizations and engage in various cultural activities.

 - African Solar Designs

 - Maasai Market